Last Updated on June 11, 2022 by Ellen

 This website here has a lot more good transportation information about Athens.

-I should add, both vista spots are loaded with tourists, even in the off-season when we were there in late October.
-You can get some great pictures, despite heavy crowds.
+Also, both vista spots are loaded with tourists, even in the off-season when we were there in late October.
+Be patient, go early to stake your spot, and you’ll get some great pictures, despite heavy crowds.

 In closing …